jaspector

 Monday through Friday, 8:00 a.m. to 5:00 p.m.

-Typical inspection sequence: OSSF: site evaluation and planning, application submittal, county review, Authorization to Construct, installation, then inspection before covering if required.
+Typical sequence: OSSF: site evaluation and planning, application submittal, county review, Authorization to Construct, installation, then inspection before covering if required.
 Floodplain: permit application before development; no detailed published field-inspection sequence found.
 Right-of-way/subdivision: approval first; no detailed published inspection sequence found.

-Do I need a building permit in unincorporated San Saba County, TX?
+01 Do I need a building permit in unincorporated San Saba County, TX?

 No public countywide general building permit exists for ordinary construction in unincorporated San Saba County.
 Verified county permits/approvals are: OSSF permit for new construction or modification of on-site sewage facility; floodplain/development permit for regulated floodplain development; Commissioners Court approval for underground crossings and lines in county road right-of-way; subdivision plat approval and compliance.

-How much does a building permit cost in unincorporated San Saba County, TX?
+02 How much does a building permit cost in unincorporated San Saba County, TX?

+Building permit fees in unincorporated San Saba County, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $285.00 for OSSF permit.
 Fees are calculated as: Flat fee for OSSF; no valuation-based formula publicly posted.
 Plan check fee: No separate plan-check fee publicly posted.
 OSSF packet notes non-standard plans may be reviewed by TCEQ..

-How do I apply for a building permit in unincorporated San Saba County, TX?
+03 How do I apply for a building permit in unincorporated San Saba County, TX?

-1. Determine which county approval applies.
+To apply for a building permit in unincorporated San Saba County, TX, follow these steps: 1.
+Determine which county approval applies.
 San Saba County does not publish a general building permit for ordinary construction in unincorporated areas.
 2. For on-site sewage facility (OSSF/septic) work: obtain the county application, have required site evaluation/soil identification performed by a qualified professional, prepare planning materials, and submit completed application and technical information sheet with fee.
 3. County staff reviews the OSSF application.
 Non-standard OSSF plans may be reviewed by TCEQ in Austin.
 If approved, the county issues an Authorization to Construct.
 4. For OSSF inspection, contact the county office at least 5 working days before the system is covered if inspection is required.
 5. For floodplain development, submit the county floodplain/development permit form before development in the regulated floodplain area with owner, contractor, site, flood-zone, and elevation information.
 6. For underground county road crossing/right-of-way line work, obtain Commissioners Court permission before construction and submit the county road crossing/right-of-way application with location, map, legal description, and precinct information.
 7. For subdivision activity in unincorporated areas, follow county subdivision regulations and plat approval process before recording/selling lots or proceeding with regulated subdivision development.

-How long does it take to get a building permit in unincorporated San Saba County, TX?
+04 How long does it take to get a building permit in unincorporated San Saba County, TX?

-How do I schedule a building inspection in unincorporated San Saba County, TX?
+05 How do I schedule a building inspection in unincorporated San Saba County, TX?

-Inspections can be scheduled via: County office (OSSF inspections).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated San Saba County, TX via: County office (OSSF inspections).
 For OSSF: contact county office at least 5 working days in advance if inspection is necessary, and do so before covering the system..